jpawelczak/taskmanager/README.md

 - add email confirmation for registration in fos_user just by enabling it in config.yml.
 Remember to set postfix on your server and mailer in parameters.yml!
 - using fos_user and ROLEs you can block access to stags, e.g. 'path: ^/category/new , role: ROLE_ADMIN' -> only The Admin can create new Categories.
 You can check in twig ROLE and show or hide a link "Create a new category" as required.
 - add sorting Tasks using knp paginator bundle -> https://github.com/KnpLabs/KnpPaginatorBundle/tree/2.5.3

-## To improve:
-- use HWIOAuthBundle to support login via FB or Google+
+- add HWIOAuthBundle to support login via FB (and other services)

-- add 'validation' in Task for Resolved - if markedResolved, date has to be also set in the form
+## To improve/ TODO:
+- deploy app on AWS
+- create a simple questionaire (e.g. date of birth day, anniversary)
+- create predefined tasks based on answers (e.g. create Task to choose a present and seperate to buy it)
 - creation datetime with server's date, not user's date - add UTC or timestamp